Wattstax: Festival

 At around 1:45 p.m., the Coliseum grounds began filling with attendees.
 Guards stamped tickets and told concertgoers where their seats were located.
 The stadium's seats filled up quickly, while the production team was making sure everything was ready.
-The concert's orchestra (dubbed The Wattstax'72 Orchestra) and its composer, Dale Warren, sat until 2:38 p.m. ready to play their warm-up instrumental titled "Salvation Symphony".
+The concerts' orchestra (dubbed The Wattstax'72 Orchestra) and its composer, Dale Warren, sat until 2:38 p.m. ready to play their warm-up instrumental titled "Salvation Symphony".
 At 2:38 p.m., the first song was performed to a crowd of 112,000 (mostly African-American).

 Performing artists

 Film production

 The 1973 documentary release of Wattstax includes, in addition to the festival sets by Rufus Thomas, Carla Thomas, the Staples Singers, the Bar-Kays, and many others, musical performances by artists who were unable to perform during the actual Wattstax concert.
 The Emotions perform the gospel song "Peace Be Still" from the pulpit of the Friendly Will Baptist Church in Watts in a sequence shot several weeks after the Wattstax concert.
 Johnnie Taylor performs his 1971 hit single "Jody's Got Your Girl and Gone" onstage at the Summit Club in Los Angeles in a sequence filmed September 23, 1972.
 Little Milton performs "Walking the Streets and Crying" in a lip-synced performance staged near train tracks adjacent to the Watts Towers.

 Rev. Jesse Jackson, head of Operation PUSH, was the MC of the Wattstax concert.
 Richard Pryor appears as the host of the film via interstitial stand-up scenes filmed at a bar following the Wattstax concert.
 Interspersed between the musical performances is documentary footage of the residents of Watts going about their daily lives, local businesses, as well as interview segments with Black Los Angelians.
 Rather than being fully candid, these segments feature actors discussing predetermined topics.
 Among these actors is Ted Lange, later one of the stars of the TV series The Love Boat.